rollup/rollup/cli/help.md

---no-esModule               Do not add __esModule property --exports <mode>            Specify export mode (auto, default, named, none) --extend                    Extend global variable defined by --name --footer <text>             Code to insert at end of bundle (outside wrapper) --no-freeze                 Do not freeze namespace objects --no-indent                 Don't indent result --no-interop                Do not include interop block --inlineDynamicImports      Create single bundle when using dynamic imports
+--no-esModule               Do not add __esModule property --exports <mode>            Specify export mode (auto, default, named, none) --extend                    Extend global variable defined by --name --no-externalLiveBindings   Do not generate code to support live bindings --footer <text>             Code to insert at end of bundle (outside wrapper) --no-freeze                 Do not freeze namespace objects --no-hoistTransitiveImports Do not hoist transitive imports into entry chunks --no-indent                 Don't indent result --no-interop                Do not include interop block --inlineDynamicImports      Create single bundle when using dynamic imports